-Until the day comes when your elliptical machine can do it all, embracing technology might just be the missing link for your weight loss progress.
+Until the day comes when your elliptical machine can do it all, embracing technology and fitness trackers might just be the missing link for your weight loss progress.

 Information in this article originally appeared in Shape.